-He or she will carefully examine your hand and wrist and perform a number of physical tests.
-During these tests, your doctor will:
+They will carefully examine your hand and wrist and perform a number of physical tests.
+During these tests, your doctor may:

-- Press down or tap along the median nerve at inside of your wrist to see if it causes any numbness or tingling in your fingers (Tinel sign)
+- Press down or tap along the median nerve on the palm side of your wrist and hand to see if it causes any tingling into your fingers (Tinel's sign).

-- Test sensitivity in your fingertips and hands by lightly touching them with a special instrument when your eyes are closed.
+- Test sensitivity in your fingertips and hands by lightly touching them with a special instrument while your eyes are closed.

 - Look for atrophy in the muscles around the base of your thumb.
 In severe cases, these muscles may become visibly smaller.

 Electrophysiological tests.
-These tests will help your doctor measure how well your median nerve is working and help determine whether there is too much pressure on the nerve.
-The tests will also help your doctor determine whether you have another nerve condition, such as neuropathy, or other sites of nerve compression that might be contributing to your symptoms.
+Your doctor may order electrophysiological testing of your nerves to measure how well your median nerve is working and help determine whether there is too much pressure on the nerve.

 Electrophysiological tests may include:

-- Nerve conduction studies.
+- Nerve conduction studies (NCS).
 These tests measure the signals travelling in the nerves of your hand and arm and can detect when a nerve is not conducting its signal effectively.
 Nerve conduction studies can help your doctor determine how severe your problem is and help to guide treatment.

 - Electromyogram (EMG).
 An EMG measures the electrical activity in muscles.
 EMG results can show whether you have any nerve or muscle damage.